svkowalski/HA22/README.md

-# HAcore_QNAP
+# HA22
  Home Assistant configuration files for QNAP
-# Home Assistant configuration - HAQNAP by svkowalski:
+# Home Assistant configuration - HA22 by svkowalski:
-## This is what I produced after about a year and a half of tinkering...</h4>
+## This is what I produced after about 3 years of tinkering...</h4>

 #### The system consists of:
 * Hardware